 One comment on Money::Documentation and Usability: when we had some money to spend and decided that a beginner's tutorial was the most critical piece that we needed we hired a medium-level user to write it.
 He had gone through the induction to the system recently enough to remember the problems, but he had gotten past them so he knew how to describe them.
 That allowed him to write something that needed only minor fixes by the core developers for the things that he hadn't gotten right, but still covering the 'obvious' stuff devs would have missed.

-The field of user experience (UX) design has lately (as of this writing in early 2014) begun to acquire a new seriousness of purpose and consistency of professional standards.
+The field of user experience (UX) design has lately (starting somewhere between 2010 and 2020) begun to acquire a new seriousness of purpose and consistency of professional standards.
 Naturally, one thing many companies think of when they want to help improve an open source project is to fund UX work, since that's just the sort of thing that projects often overlook or, in some cases, don't even know they need.

 As with many other types of engagement, do not assume that a UX expert can be parachuted into the project.
 User experience design is not a checkbox.
 It is an attitude taken by a team throughout development, and one of the primary qualifications to look for in UX contractors is their ability to gain long-term credibility with the developers, and to help developers pay attention to user experience goals.
 For example, in addition to their innate domain knowledge, UX designers often know how to set up and incorporate feedback from user trials — but those trials will only be effective if the results are presented to the development team in a way that makes it easy for the developers to take the results seriously.
 This can only happen through a sustained, two-way interaction, in which UX experts are subscribed to the appropriate project forums and take the attitude that they are a kind of specialized developer on the project, rather than an outside expert providing advice.
 Use UX experts who have worked with open source projects before, if possible.

-Many projects have infrastructure needs beyond just hosting of code, bug tracker, etc. For example, projects often use continuous integration (CI) testing, a.k.a. build farms, to automatically ensure that the changes developers are committing both integrate into the mainline trunk and pass all automated tests.
-(See the section called “Automated testing” for more details on this.)
+Many projects have infrastructure needs beyond just hosting of code, bug tracker, etc. For example, projects often use continuous integration (CI) testing, a.k.a. build farms, to automatically ensure that the changes developers are committing integrate cleanly into the main branch and pass all automated tests.
+See the section called “Automated testing” for more about this practice.